moosylog/galactic/README.md

 * MoErgo Glove80
 * Corne (42-key)
 * ZSA Voyager
 * Standard ANSI 60% keyboards

-*You can also select different built-in layouts like QWERTY, Colemak-DH, and Dvorak.*
+*Supports multiple layouts including QWERTY, Colemak-DH, and Dvorak.*

 ---

 ### 📁 Custom Keyboard Setup

 Upload your own JSON layout file in the setup menu.
 The game will automatically:

-- Read your custom key layout.
+- Parse your custom layout
-- Map your keys correctly on the screen.
+- Map keys to the on-screen grid
-- Adjust the gameplay to match your unique keyboard.
+- Align gameplay with your physical keyboard

-It works with layout files from MoErgo, ZMK, and other custom configurators.
-No manual setup needed.
+Compatible with MoErgo, ZMK, and other custom configurators—no manual remapping required.

 ---

 ## 🕹️ How to Play

-1. Watch the falling words at the top of the screen.
+1. Track incoming swarm words at the top of the screen.
-2. Type the letters exactly as they appear to fire lasers from your keyboard.
+2. Type each word accurately to fire plasma from corresponding keys.
-3. Destroy the words before they hit the bottom line, or your ship will take damage.
+3. Destroy enemies before they breach your defense line.
-4. Do not make mistakes, or you will lose your combo.
-5. Press the Spacebar when your EMP bar is full for a massive attack.
+4. Maintain accuracy to preserve your combo multiplier.
+5. Deploy your EMP (Enter key) when fully charged to clear the screen.

 ---

 ## ⚠️ Enemy Types

-* **Standard Swarm:** Normal words that fall toward your keys.
+* **Swarm Squadrons:** Core enemy units—words that descend and must be typed sequentially.
-* **Bonus Drones:** Fast-moving green targets that fly across the screen.
-Destroy them for extra points and EMP energy.
+* **Bonus Drones:** Fast-moving targets that reward EMP charge or key recovery when destroyed.
-* **Boss Anomalies:** Large enemies made of your weakest letters.
-They will stop and try to steal your keys.
+* **Boss Ship:** A heavy dreadnought appearing every 5 waves.
+Activates key abduction on mistakes.
+* **Practice Missiles:** Precision challenges launched while keys are captured—type flawlessly to reclaim them.

+---

+## 🧠 Core Systems (Chiral Swarm)

+**The Chiral Grid (You):**
+Your keyboard is your weapon system.
+Each keystroke fires left-hand (blue) or right-hand (pink) plasma, reinforcing real-world typing mechanics.

+**Key Abduction Mechanic:**
+Mistakes during boss encounters result in stolen keys.
+Recover them through precision typing under pressure.

+**Dual Fire Mode:**
+Rescue captured keys via Bonus Drones to unlock enhanced firing capabilities.

+**EMP Weapon:**
+Charged through high accuracy and combos.
+A tactical full-screen blast triggered with the Enter key.

+---